close

 Cereceda suggested the developers consider an accommodation to scale back their plans.

-At one point, Wilson offered to lower the tallest tower by two stories if he could gain approval for the project.
-Wilson said he had already lowered the height of the tallest tower for the project by two stories from the original proposal in 2024.
+At one point, Wilson offered to lower the tallest tower by two stories down to 158 feet if he could gain approval for the project.
+Wilson said he had already lowered the height of the tallest tower for the project by two floors from the original proposal in 2024.

 The LPA will be making a recommendation on the plans to the Town of Fort Myers Beach Council on the developer’s request for a rezoning to a commercial planned development, a special exception permit to construct a tiki bar in the environmentally critical zone, along with a comprehensive plan amendment to construct a 15-story and 12-story tower for a mixed hotel and condo development, along with 46 multi-family units and multiple deviations from town code including height, parking and setbacks.